 In adherence to the statutory requirements of California Assembly Bill 729, the Program engaged in a process to evaluate and design a system of Differential Assessments (DA).
 The Program first submitted a DA Approach report to CalRecycle in June 2021, a revised report in October 2021, and a subsequent required revision again in February 2022.
 The final approved Differential Assessment Plan was signed by CalRecycle in April 2022, with the initial approved system of Differential Assessment, implemented starting April 1, 2022.
 The DA Plan describes the guiding principles, data, assumptions, modeling, and validation process used to develop the Differential Assessment.
-In January 2023, if timely approved by CalRecycle, the Program will increase the Differential Assessment levels as of January 1, 2023, pending a Plan amendment proposal and CalRecycle review and approval, are illustrated in Table 7-5.
+In April 2023, the Program increased the Differential Assessments, as illustrated in Table 7-5.

-In developing the 2023-2027 Plan, the Program determined that the first increase in Differential Assessment amounts will not be adequate to support the Program over the five-year planning period.
-The Program expects that differential assessments will increase again in January 2024.
-Due to market dynamics, fluctuating economic conditions, and decreasing carpet sales, the Program will evaluate conditions during 2023 and determine an appropriate assessment level for January 2024.
-Accordingly, the Plan will include an updated system of Differential Assessments amounts using the DA modelling approach, intended to cover Program expenditures through 2027.
+In developing the 2023-2027 Plan, the Program determined that the April 1, 2023, increase in Differential Assessment amounts was not adequate to support the Program over the five-year planning period.
+The Program expects that differential assessments will increase again pending the revised analysis as required by CalRecycle.
+Accordingly, the Plan will include an updated system of Differential Assessments amounts using the DA modelling approach, intended to cover Program expenditures as required through 2027.

 Table 7-5.
-Differential Assessment as of January 1, 2023 (per square yard of carpet sold), pending Plan amendment proposal and CalRecycle review and approval
+Differential Assessment as of April 1, 2023 (per square yard of carpet sold), Pending Plan Amendment Proposal and CalRecycle Review and Approval